doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Changes in handling string and binary columns

+- When generating schema DDL, DBAL no longer provides the default length for string and binary columns.
+The application may need to provide the column length if required by the target platform.
+- The `\DBAL\Platforms\AbstractPlatform::getVarcharTypeDeclarationSQL()` method has been renamed to `::getStringTypeDeclarationSQL()`.
+- The following `AbstractPlatform` methods have been removed as no longer relevant: `::getCharMaxLength()`, `::getVarcharMaxLength()`, `::getVarcharDefaultLength()`, `::getBinaryMaxLength()`, `::getBinaryDefaultLength()`.

 ## BC BREAK: Changes in `Doctrine\DBAL\Event\SchemaCreateTableEventArgs`

 Table columns are no longer indexed by column name.
 Use the `name` attribute of the column instead.